m0n0x41d/ReviewReaper/README.md

 Build from source, configure by simple config file and deploy in your cluster.
 See helm chart example.

+You might run ReviewReaper locally with kubeconfig, just set path to kubeconfig in `KUBECONFIG` env variable.

 All timestamps and time related configuration (such as [deletion window](#deletion_windows{})) is treated and assumed as UTC.

 ## Configuration